BloomAutist47/project-light/Chapters/Chapter 1.md

-"Harken O [[Faded One]]... arise from the fog"
+"Oh [[Faded One]]... arise from the fog"

 As the haunting melodies of an old one echoed through the misty fog, a frail being stirred.

-And from dull sand, there emerged a faded being.
+And from dull sand, there emerged a faded one.
 One whose [[Gentle Light]] hath been purloined.

 Her form seemed human, but upon close scrutiny, it revealed a tiny transluscence.